stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. note::

   Account Links can be created and deleted, but they cannot be updated.
+For information about Account Links, please see the :ref:`Reference chapter <ref-accountlink>`

 There is one more aspect to Account Linking, which regards login behavior (as already summarized :ref:`above <account-linking-login>`).
-The  Application has an Account Linking Policy, which is enabled:
+The Application has an :ref:`Account Linking Policy <ref-account-linking-policy>`, which is enabled:

 .. code-block:: json